Chon Noriega: Career

 Noriega was an assistant professor of American studies at the University of New Mexico.
 He moved to Los Angeles in summer 1992 to teach at the University of California, Los Angeles (UCLA).
 At UCLA, he served as the director of the UCLA Chicano Studies Research Center (CSRC) from 2002 to 2021.
 He was succeeded as director of CSRC by Veronica Terriquez in June 2021.

 Noriega co-founded the National Association of Latino Independent Producers in 1999.

 In 2011, Noriega curated L.A.
-Xicano, an exhibit about the contributions of Mexican American artists in Los Angeles since 1945, for Pacific Standard Time, an eight-month exhibition that profiled the Los Angeles art scene from 1945 to 1980.
+Xicano, an exhibit about the contributions of Mexican American artists in Los Angeles since 1945, for Pacific Standard Time, an eight-month long series of exhibitions that profiled the Los Angeles art scene from 1945 to 1980.

 In 2017, Noriega co-curated a retrospective exhibit of photographer Laura Aguilar for the Getty Foundation with Vincent Price Art Museum director Karen Rapp and East Los Angeles College art professor Sybil Venegas.

 Noriega received the 2021 Guggenheim Fellowship in the category of Fine Arts Research for two books about Raphael Montañez Ortiz.